 renewable energy, sustainable energy, solar energy, sustainable chemical synthesis, plasma science and engineering, computational fluid dynamics, computational modeling, advanced manufacturing

 thermal plasmas, non-thermal plasmas, semiconductor manufacturing, finite element methods, hybrid fluid - particle methods, turbulence, large eddy simulation, variational multiscale methods, nonequilibrium phenomena

-Juan Pablo Trelles, Ph.D. joined the Dept. of Mechanical Engineering at UMass Lowell as an assistant professor in the fall of 2012.
-At UMass Lowell, he conducts computational and experimental research focused on the direct use of solar and electrical energy in industrial processes, from power generation and waste-to-energy, to chemical synthesis and advanced manufacturing, as well as on the fundamental understanding of energy transport under non-equilibrium conditions.
-Before joining the faculty at UMass Lowell, Trelles was a senior software engineer in the Dept. of Process Technology Modeling group at Intel Corporation.
+Dr. Trelles joined the Department of Mechanical Engineering at the University of Massachusetts Lowell as an Assistant Professor in the Fall of 2012.
+At UMass Lowell, he conducts computational and experimental research focused on the development of devices and processes for renewable energy generation and advanced manufacturing.
+Before joining the faculty at UMass Lowell, Dr. Trelles was a senior software engineer in the Department of Process Technology Modeling at Intel Corporation.
 His doctoral and post-doctoral research, conducted at the High Temperature and Plasma Laboratory at the University of Minnesota, involved the fundamental and applied study of flow instabilities and non-equilibrium processes in thermal plasma devices.
-His doctoral research led to novel Variational Multiscale Finite Element Methods for multi-physics and multi-scale transport problems.
-Trelles’ previous research experience includes the design of solar energy utilization devices and systems for standalone sustainable operation and for electricity generation from biogas.
+Dr. Trelles’ previous research experience includes the design of Solar Energy devices and systems for remote rural areas and for electricity generation from biogas.